Burning of Norfolk: Continental Army occupation of Norfolk

-On December 14, with the Whig forces having grown by further militia arrivals to about 1,200, Howe and Woodford moved into Norfolk.
+On December 14, with the Patriot ranks being swelled by further militia arrivals to about 1,200, Howe and Woodford moved into Norfolk.
 Since Colonel Howe held a senior Continental Army commission, he outranked Woodford, and assumed command of the occupying forces.
 He adopted a hard line in dealings with Dunmore and the Royal Navy captains, denying the delivery of supplies to the overcrowded ships, and insisting on parity in the exchange of prisoners.

 Howe and Woodford were also concerned about the possibility of a British attack, and at first appealed for additional troops.
 However, on further consideration they realized that the British fleet could easily maneuver around the town and isolate the garrison.
 They consequently recommended to the Virginia assembly that the town be abandoned and rendered useless to their enemy.

 On December 20 the Liverpool arrived, accompanied by a store ship loaded with supplies and munitions.
 Dunmore positioned four ships, the Dunmore, the Liverpool, the Otter, and the Kingfisher in a threatening line along the town's waterfront, setting off an exodus of people and possessions from the town.
 On Christmas Eve, Liverpool's captain, Henry Bellew, sent what amounted to an ultimatum into the town, stating that he preferred to purchase provisions instead of taking them by force.
 Howe rejected the ultimatum, and prepared for a bombardment.
-On December 30, Bellew demanded that the Whig forces cease parading and changing the guard on the waterfront because he found it offensive, and suggested that it would "not be imprudent" for women and children to leave the town.
+On December 30, Bellew demanded that Patriot forces cease parading and changing the guard on the waterfront because he found it offensive, and suggested that it would "not be imprudent" for women and children to leave the town.
 Howe refused to withdraw his men, telling Bellew "I am too much an Officer [...] to recede from any point which I conceive to be my duty."

 Burning and looting

 On New Year's Day 1776, Howe's guards paraded as they had before.
 Between 3:00 and 4:00 pm, the four ships of the British fleet opened fire on the town.
 Mounting more than 100 guns, they cannonaded the town well into the evening hours.
-Landing parties were sent ashore, some to obtain provisions, others to set fire to buildings that Whig snipers had been using as posts from which to fire on the fleet.
+Landing parties were sent ashore, some to obtain provisions, others to set fire to buildings that Patriot marksmen had been using as posts from which to fire on the fleet.
 Although the British movements were not particularly well coordinated, they succeeded in setting most of the waterfront ablaze.

-The Whig militia resisted the landing parties, but did little to stop the flames, which were spread by advantageous winds.
-Some Loyalist properties were targeted for burning and looting by the Whigs shortly after the bombardment began, including a local distillery.
+Patriot militiamen resisted the landing parties, but did little to stop the flames, which were spread by advantageous winds.
+Some Loyalist properties were targeted for burning and looting by the Patriots shortly after the bombardment began, including a local distillery.
 Although the British ended their operations that day, the fires continued to rage; the next morning Colonel Howe reported that "the whole town will I doubt not be consum'd in a day or two."
-The burning and looting by the occupying Whigs continued for three days.
+The burning and looting by the occupying Patriots continued for three days.
 By the time order was restored, much of the town had been destroyed.